openclimatefix/skillful_nowcasting/README.md

 ## Pretrained Weights

-Pretrained weights will be available soon through [HuggingFace Hub](https://huggingface.co/openclimatefix), currently random weights are available.
+Pretrained weights are be available through [HuggingFace Hub](https://huggingface.co/openclimatefix), currently weights trained on the sample dataset.
 The whole DGMR model or different components can be loaded as the following:

 ```python
 from dgmr import DGMR, Sampler, Generator, Discriminator, LatentConditioningStack, ContextConditioningStack